intel/intel-extension-for-pytorch/docs/tutorials/examples.md

 To use Intel® Extension for PyTorch\* on training, you need to make the following changes in your code:

 1. Import `intel_extension_for_pytorch` as `ipex`.
-2. Use the `ipex.optimize` function, which applies optimizations against the model object, as well as an optimizer object.
+2. Use the `ipex.optimize` function for additional performance boost, which applies optimizations against the model object, as well as an optimizer object.
 3. Use Auto Mixed Precision (AMP) with BFloat16 data type.
 4. Convert input tensors, loss criterion and model to XPU, as shown below: